-- g.
-Transfer the savefile.
-In the command below, replace DBMLIB.SAVF with the name of the savefile you are using. ftp> put DBMLIB.SAVF DBMLIBSAVF - 10 Restore the savefile, for example in a library called MYDBMOTOLIB:
+9. Transfer the savefile.
+In the command below, replace DBMLIB.SAVF with the name of the savefile you are using.

+ftp> put DBMLIB.SAVF DBMLIBSAVF

+10. Restore the savefile, for example in a library called MYDBMOTOLIB:

-ftp> quote rcmd RSTLIB SAVLIB(DBMOTOLIB) DEV(\SAVF) SAVF(QGPL/DBMLIBSAVF)
+ftp> quote rcmd RSTLIB SAVLIB(DBMOTOLIB) DEV(SAVF) SAVF(QGPL/DBMLIBSAVF) MBROPT(ALL) ALWOBJDIF(ALL) RSTLIB(MYDBMOTOLIB)

-MBROPT(\ALL) ALWOBJDIF(\ALL) RSTLIB(MYDBMOTOLIB)